Luke Hannant

-He spent his youth with Norwich City and Cambridge United, before embarking on a degree at Northumbria University.
-During his time as a student he played non-league football for Dereham Town and Team Northumbria.
-He helped Dareham to win the Eastern Counties League Premier Division championship title in 2012–13.
-He joined Gateshead in 2016, and after returning from a dual registration spell at South Shields managed to established himself in the first-team.
-He was signed by Port Vale in January 2018, before he made a return to Cambridge United in May 2019 and helped the club to win promotion out of League Two at the end of the 2020–21 season.
-He remained in League Two however, as he left Cambridge to join Colchester United.
-He joined Scottish Championship club Dundee on loan in January 2023.
+Hannant spent his youth with Norwich City and Cambridge United before embarking on a degree at Northumbria University.
+During his time as a student, he played non-League football for Dereham Town and Team Northumbria.
+He helped Dereham win the Eastern Counties League Premier Division championship in 2012–13.
+He joined Gateshead in 2016, and after returning from a dual registration spell at South Shields, managed to establish himself in the first team.
+Port Vale signed him in January 2018 before he made a return to Cambridge United in May 2019 and helped the club to win promotion out of League Two at the end of the 2020–21 season.
+However, he remained in League Two as he left Cambridge to join Colchester United.
+He joined Scottish club Dundee on loan in January 2023.
+He rejoined Gateshead in August 2023 and helped the club to the FA Trophy title in 2024.
+He was the club's Player of the Year for the 2024–25 season.
+He left Gateshead for Oldham Athletic in June 2025.

 Career

 Early career

-Hannant spent his youth at the Academy at Norwich City before being released at the age of 14, at which point he joined the Cambridge United youth-team.
-Released by Cambridge at the age of 18, he took up a football scholarship at Northumbria University, and would go on to graduate with a 2:1 degree in Sport & Exercise Science in 2016.
+Hannant spent his youth at the Academy at Norwich City before being released at the age of 14.
+At that point, he joined the Cambridge United youth team.
+Released by Cambridge at 18, he took up a football scholarship at Northumbria University.
+He would graduate with a 2:1 Sport & Exercise Science degree in 2016.
 During this time he also played in the Eastern Counties League and Isthmian League for Dereham Town and in the Northern League for Team Northumbria.
 He was an important part of the "Magpies" side that finished the 2012–13 season as champions of the Eastern Counties League Premier Division.

 Gateshead

 He spent the summer of 2016 on trial at Gateshead before agreeing to join the club on non-contract terms.
 He went on to join Northern League Division One club South Shields on a dual registration deal.
 He scored on his debut for the "Mariners" in a 5–0 home win over Jarrow Roofing Boldon Community Association on 27 September.
 He played a total of four games for South Shields.
 He made his National League debut for the "Tynesiders" on 22 October, in a 2–0 win at Maidstone United.
-He scored his first goal for the "Heed" on New Year's Eve, in a 4–1 victory over Barrow at the Gateshead International Stadium, where he was also named as Man of the Match.
+He scored his first goal for the "Heed" on New Year's Eve, in a 4–1 victory over Barrow at the Gateshead International Stadium, where he was also named as man of the match.
 He was signed to a contract at Gateshead in March 2017, which would keep him tied to the club in summer 2018.
 He ended the 2016–17 season with two goals in 21 appearances, and scored three goals in 23 games in the first half of the 2017–18 campaign.
 Speaking in January 2018, manager Steve Watson said that "Hannant has been one of our best players this season".